eagle-io/docs/source/topics/views/map/index.rst

 Reposition marker
 -----------------
 |icon-move| Select *Reposition marker* from the map marker context menu to enter reposition mode.
-The marker will show with a bouncing effect while in reposition mode.
+The marker will be shown with a bouncing effect while in reposition mode.
 Drag and drop the marker and pan/zoom the map until the marker is in the correct position. click or touch on the map background to apply the new coordinates.

 .. image:: map_location_reposition.png
 	:scale: 50 %